bew/keyboard-qmk-moonlander/FIXME.md

 (`keyevent_t` is defined in `quantum/keyboard.h`, `keyrecord_t` is defined in `quantum/action.h`)
 !!!
 That 'time' field is NOT the time since pressed, BUT current value of `timer_read()` just after matrix scan it seems.
     (see `TICK_EVENT` then `MAKE_KEYEVENT` macro in `quantum/keyboard.h`)

+### Attach macros to 'on-held' event, for easy pairs of (), {}, [] in any programs

+I'd like to have easy keys to get auto-pairs of `()`, `{}`, `[]` in any programs, so basically use macros that send `(`, `)`, then the `Left` arrow key, to put the cursor between the parenthesis.

+I'm thinking to put these macros on all `)`, `}`, `]` keys, for the 'on-held' event.
+Since I don't usually use these keys while coding (as I already have auto-pairs in shell & editor), I don't think I'll get annoyed by the small delay induced by having an 'on-held' event :)

+One problem though: the ZSA configurator interface does NOT allow to set macros for 'on-held' event, it's only available for the 'on-tap' event..

+=> Alternative: put the mappings on another layer (maybe.. a macro layer accessed through the big red button?)

 ### Keys to activate specific RGB animations